bioinfo-ut/cRegions/README.md

 perl  pal2nal.pl  protein.aln  nucleotide.fasta [options]
 ```

-<code>protein.aln<code> - A protein multiple sequence alignment (in FASTA format)<br>
+<code>protein.aln</code> - A protein multiple sequence alignment (in FASTA format)<br>
 <code>nucleotide.fasta</code> -  Protein-coding sequences (CDS) of the respective proteins (in FASTA format).
 Also, either mRNA or the full genome can be used instead of CDS.
-The coding sequence must not contain introns.
+The coding sequence must not contain introns. <br>

 Options:<br>
 <b>-output (clustal|paml|fasta|codon), default = clustal</b>